 Great views into Waterville Valley and south to east.
-The Pine Bend Brook Trail took longer than I expected.
-It is nearly flat for the first two miles with six stream crossings, then became quite steep through an area with nice views through hardwood forest.
-It continued steep up to the junction with Scaur Ridge Trail.
+The Pine Bend Brook Trail is nearly flat for the first two miles with six stream crossings, then becomes quite steep through an area with nice views through hardwood forest.
+It continues to be steep up to the junction with Scaur Ridge Trail.
 There is a nice ridge walk for a bit, then up again to the north peak with nice views to the south.
 Middle peak has the better views, extending from west, south & east.
 Climbing back up to the north peak required sidestepping, as it was too steep to walk straight down.
 The last two miles are flat.